Canada, Nova Scotia: Yarmouth to Wolfville Bike Tour

 Harbourville to Wolfville. ~64km along Fundy shore, then to Wolfville

-A short transfer back to near where you left off yesterday.
+Transfer back a short distance to the area where you left off yesterday.
 The ride takes you to some very beautiful fishing ports on the shore of the Bay of Fundy, where the tidal change, even over a few minutes, will amaze you.
-Options for lunch include lobster on the wharf.
+Options for lunch may include lobster on the wharf.
 This is the breadbasket for the province, and good food is available through farmer’s markets along the way.
-Your adventure wraps up when we arrive in Wolfville.
-If you stay here, there are excellent dining choices.
-BL
+Cycling finishes in Wolfville, the epicentre of Nova Scotia’s burgeoning wine industry and your resting place for the evening.
+BLD

 All details and pricing are subject to change without notice.

-Includes 6 days, 5 nights, 5 breakfasts, 5 lunches, 4 dinners, luggage handling, full-time guide and van support, maps, route instructions, 15% sales tax
+Includes 6 days, 5 nights, 5 breakfasts, 5 lunches, 4 dinners, inn to inn luggage transfers, full-time guide and van support, maps, route instructions, 15% sales tax

 All details and pricing are subject to change without notice.